-Affectionate Parody: Pretty much all of his original works fall under this.
+Affectionate Parody: Most of his original works fall under Affectionate Parody.
 It helps that he always asks permission from the source artist to do a parody of one of his/her/their songs (even though legally he's not required to do so).

-And then he ended up having the exact opposite problem he did with Coolio, this time with Lady Gaga.
-He announced that his 2011 album was delayed after he was given a flat "no" by her manager when he sent her a recording of "Perform This Way", a parody of "Born This Way" which was intended as the leadoff single.
+With Lady Gaga, he announced that his 2011 album was delayed after he was given a flat "no" by her manager when he sent her a recording of "Perform This Way", a parody of "Born This Way" which was intended as the leadoff single.
 After several hours of Internet Backlash it was revealed that the manager never gave her the song to listen to out of the assumption she would hate it.
 This of course, turned out to be completely untrue and that upon actually hearing it Gaga said she loved it.

-"You're Pitiful' a parody of James Blunt's "You're Beautiful" received Blunt's approval and was all ready to be included on "Straight out of Lynwood".
-But at the last minute, Atlantic Records stepped in and said Al could not put the song in the album.
+"You're Pitiful' a parody of James Blunt's "You're Beautiful" received Blunt's approval and was all ready to be included on "Straight Outta Lynwood".
+But at the last minute, Blunt's label, Atlantic Records, stepped in and said Al could not put the song in the album.
 So instead, he released it for free on the internet.
 And then performed it in concert, slowly peeling off layers of clothing (in parody of the original song's video), one article of which was a t-shirt saying "Atlantic sucks" (and later "Atlantic still sucks").

 Author Appeal: Most of his parodies are about TV, movies and food.

 Awesome, but Impractical: Al doesn't perform the song "Hardware Store" because he isn't sure he could pull the coda off again, especially live.

 Similarly, "Albuquerque" - he saves it for the encore, as it wrecks his throat and makes it difficult for him to sing anything else afterward.